(In)approximability of Maximum Minimal FVS: Introduction

 This background leads us to the natural question of the approximability of \textsc{Max Min FVS}.
 On an intuitive level, one may be tempted to think that this problem should be harder than \textsc{Max Min VC}, since hitting cycles is more complex than hitting edges, but easier than \textsc{UDS}, since hitting cycles still offers us more structure than an arbitrary hypergraph.
 However, to the best of our knowledge, no $n^{1-\epsilon}$-approximation algorithm is currently known for \textsc{Max Min FVS} (so the problem could be as hard as \textsc{UDS}), and the best hardness of approximation bound known is $n^{1/2-\epsilon}$ \cite{MishraS01} (so the problem could be as easy as \textsc{Max Min VC}).

 Our main contribution in this paper is to fully answer this question, confirming and precisely quantifying the intuition that \textsc{Max Min FVS} is a problem that lies ``between'' \textsc{Max Min VC} and \textsc{UDS}: We give a polynomial-time approximation algorithm with ratio $O(n^{2/3})$ and a hardness of approximation reduction which shows that (unless $\text{P}=\text{NP}$) no polynomial-time algorithm can obtain a ratio of $n^{2/3-\epsilon}$, for any $\epsilon>0$.
 This completely settles the approximability of the problem in polynomial time.
-Along the way, we also give an approximation algorithm with ratio $O(\Delta)$, show that no algorithm can achieve ratio $\Delta^{1-\epsilon}$, for any $\epsilon>0$, and improve the best known NP-completeness proof for \textsc{Max Min FVS} from $\Delta\ge 9$ \cite{MishraS01} to $\Delta \ge 6$, where $\Delta$ is the maximum degree of the input graph.
+Along the way, we also prove that \textsc{Max Min FVS} admits a cubic kernel when parameterized by the solution size, give an approximation algorithm with ratio $O(\Delta)$, show that no algorithm can achieve ratio $\Delta^{1-\epsilon}$, for any $\epsilon>0$, and improve the best known NP-completeness proof for \textsc{Max Min FVS} from $\Delta\ge 9$ \cite{MishraS01} to $\Delta \ge 6$, where $\Delta$ is the maximum degree of the input graph.

 One interesting aspect of our results is that they have an interpretation from extremal combinatorics which nicely mirrors the situation for \textsc{Max Min VC}.
 Recall that a corollary of the $\sqrt{n}$-approximation for \textsc{Max Min VC} \cite{Boria2015} is that any graph without isolated vertices has a minimal vertex cover of size at least $\sqrt{n}$, and this is tight (see Remark \ref{rem:vc}).
 Hence, the algorithm only needs to trivially preprocess the graph (deleting isolated vertices) and then find this set, which is guaranteed to exist.
 Our algorithms can be seen in a similar light: we prove that if one applies two almost trivial pre-processing rules to a graph (deleting leaves and contracting edges between degree-two vertices), a minimal fvs of size at least $n^{1/3}$ (and $\Omega(n/\Delta)$) is always guaranteed to exist, and this is tight (Corollary \ref{cor:extr} and Remark \ref{rem:fvs}).
 Thus, the approximation ratio of $n^{2/3}$ is automatically guaranteed for any graph where we exhaustively apply these very simple rules and our algorithms only have to work to construct the promised set.
 This makes it somewhat remarkable that the ratio of $n^{2/3}$ turns out to be best possible.